TrevorBarry/SSISDemos/README.md

 # SSISDemos
 SSIS demos for Microsoft course 20463

-A simple demo to show how you can use a script control task to pull information from Active Directory.
+A simple demo to show
+1. how you can use a script control task to pull information from Active Directory.
+2. How you can use AD via a data flow script source component

-The resulting list of users is pushed into a table called usersin a database called AdTest
+The control flow task dumps the users into a table called Users in a database called AdTest.

 The code to build the table is -